 fuck, v.t. & n.
 1. In the context of Greek love, to pedicate.
 2. The act of ~ing.
 [Its first known use in the Greek love sense was in 1809.]

 fundament, n.
-The buttocks or the orifice between them.
+The buttocks or, much more often, the orifice between them.
 [Most commonly used in the 14th-19th centuries.
 Derived from the Old French fondement, from the Latin fundamentum, a foundation.]

 Ganymede, n.
 A boy, typically beautiful, who is erotically adored by a man.
 In known English use since the 16th century and derived from the Greek Γανυμήδης (Ganymedes), the name of the boy loved and kept as his cup-bearer by Zeus, the King of the Gods.